nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanometer scale, relevant to the size of the crystals in nanocrystalline materials.

-### Expanded Definition and Usage\nNanocrystalline materials are distinguished by their exceptionally small grain sizes, which lead to unique and enhanced material properties.
+### Expanded Definition and Usage:
+Nanocrystalline materials are distinguished by their exceptionally small grain sizes, which lead to unique and enhanced material properties.
 These properties enable their use in advanced technological applications where materials need to perform under extreme conditions or require very high precision and functionality.
 The high surface area and reduced grain size in nanocrystalline materials often lead to increased reactivity and strength, making them valuable in industries ranging from electronics to biomedical engineering.